sngular/kloadgen/README.md

 ### Configuration

-See the sections [Producer setup](https://github.com/corunet/kloadgen/wiki#producer-setup) and [Consumer setup](https://github.com/corunet/kloadgen/wiki#consumer-setup) on our wiki for details on how to set up this plugin.
+See the sections [Producer setup](https://github.com/corunet/kloadgen/wiki#producer-setup) and [Consumer setup](https://github.com/corunet/kloadgen/wiki#consumer-setup) on our wiki for details on how to set up both ends of the message, producer and consumer, for this plugin.

 ### Deployment